Neymar to return as PSG seek eighth straight Trophee des Champions

-Neymar will make his return for Paris Saint-Germain when they take on rivals Marseille in the Trophee des Champions.

-PSG will look to win the trophy for a remarkable eighth consecutive season as they line up against Marseille in Lens on Wednesday.
+PSG will look to win the trophy for a remarkable eighth consecutive season as it lines up against Marseille in Lens.

-New head coach Mauricio Pochettino confirmed Neymar will play some part in the contest after missing the last five matches with an ankle injury.
+New PSG manager Mauricio Pochettino confirmed Neymar will play some part in the contest after missing the last five matches with an ankle injury.

 "Neymar is available - he will be with the group," Pochettino said about the Brazil forward, who has been out for a month since the Ligue 1 defeat to Lyon.